ad-freiburg/whitespace-correction/README.md

 `docker build -t whitespace-correction .`

+If you have an older GPU build the image using

+`docker build -t whitespace-correction` -f Dockerfile.old .`

 By default, the entrypoint is set to the `wsc` command, so you can use the Docker setup like described [here](#from-command-line) earlier.